lukso-network/docs/docs/standards/nft-2.0/LSP7-Digital-Asset.md

 ### Unlimited Metadata

-:::success Recommendation
+:::tip Recommendation

 To mark the **asset authenticity**, it's advised to use a combination between **[LSP4-DigitalAssetMetadata](./LSP4-Digital-Asset-Metadata.md)** and **[LSP12-IssuedAssets](../universal-profile/lsp12-issued-assets.md)**.

 :::

 The current token standards don't enable attaching metadata to the contract in a generic and flexible way, they set the **name**, **symbol**, and **tokenURI**.
-This is limiting for a digital asset that may want to express the creators, the community behind it, and to have the ability to update the metadata of the token and the tokenIds over time depending on a certain logic (Evolving tokens).
+This is limiting for a digital asset that may want to list the creators, the community behind it, and to have the ability to update the metadata of the token and the tokenIds over time depending on a certain logic (Evolving tokens).

 To ensure a flexible and generic asset representation, the token contract should use the **[LSP4-DigitalAsset-Metadata](./LSP4-Digital-Asset-Metadata.md)**.
 In this way, any information could be attached to the token contract.

 ### Force Boolean

-It's estimated that more than **Hundreds of Millions of Dollars** worth of tokens were **sent to uncontrolled addresses** because of lacks of transfer validation checks.

 It is expected in the LUKSO's ecosystem to use **smart contract based accounts** to operate on the blockchain, which includes receiving and sending tokens.
 EOAs can receive tokens but they will be mainly used to control these accounts and not to hold tokens.

-To ensure a **safe asset transfer**, an additional boolean parameter was added to the transfer and mint functions where this parameter if set to **False**, the transfer will only pass if the recipient is a smart contract that implements the **[LSP1-UniversalReceiver](../generic-standards/lsp1-universal-receiver.md)** standard.
+To ensure a **safe asset transfer**, an additional boolean parameter was added to the [transfer](../smart-contracts//lsp7-digital-asset.md#transfer) and mint functions where this parameter if set to **False**, the transfer will only pass if the recipient is a smart contract that implements the **[LSP1-UniversalReceiver](../generic-standards/lsp1-universal-receiver.md)** standard.

 ![Token Force Boolean False](/img/standards/tokens-force-false.jpeg)

 :::note

 Implementing the **[LSP1-UniversalReceiver](../generic-standards/lsp1-universal-receiver.md)** standard will give a sign that the contract knows how to handle the tokens received.
 It's advised to set the **force** bool as **False** when transferring or minting tokens to avoid sending them to the wrong address.

 :::

 If set to **TRUE**, the transfer will not be dependent on the recipient, meaning **smart contracts** not implementing the **[LSP1-UniversalReceiver](../generic-standards/lsp1-universal-receiver.md)** standard and **EOAs** will be able to receive the tokens.